Lithuanian Railways

-During 2021, Lithuanian Railways transported 4.13 million passengers and 51.1 million tonnes of freight; the majority of freight conveyed comprised oil products and fertilizers.
+During 2022, Lithuanian Railways transported 4.69 million passengers and 31.0 million tonnes of freight; the majority of freight conveyed comprised oil products and fertilizers.

 History and structure

-During 1991, Lietuvos Geležinkeliai was established to operate the newly-independent nation's railways.
+Lietuvos geležinkeliai was established in 1991 to operate the railways following the independence restoration.
 It provides numerous rail-related services, typically through its numerous subsidiary companies.
 While LTG Link is the provider for passenger services, while LTG Cargo is responsible for freight operations.
 Furthermore, another subsidiary, LTG Infra undertakes the maintenance and development of the railway infrastructure.

-During October 2008, in response to the Polish oil company PKN Orlen plans to reroute freight from its Lithuanian refinery at Mažeikiai to the Latvian port of Ventspils, the Lithuanian Railways unilaterally and intentionally dismantled the cross-border line to Latvia to prevent this.
+In 2008, in response to the Polish oil company PKN Orlen plans to reroute freight from its Lithuanian refinery at Mažeikiai to the Latvian port of Ventspils, the Lithuanian Railways unilaterally and intentionally dismantled the cross-border line to Latvia to prevent this.
 In 2017, the European Commission (EC) issued a €27.87 million fine to the Lithuanian Railways for breaching European Union (EU) competition law by the track's removal.
-On 15 February 2020, the cross-border line was restored at a cost of €9.4m with the aim of restoring freight services.
+In 2020, the cross-border line and the freight service was restored at a cost of €9.4m.

 In May 2017, Lithuanian Railways was one of several companies that facilitated the launch of a new international tank container train service between Europe and China.
-During September of that same year, the first electrified cross-border trains were ran between Lithuania and Belarus.
+In September of that same year, the first electrified cross-border trains started between Lithuania and Belarus.
 On 29 May 2018, the railway companies of the three Baltic states signed an agreement to launch a new intermodal freight service called Amber Train, linking Tallinn and Riga to the Lithuanian-Polish border at Šeštokai where they can be transhipped to the standard gauge network.
 EU funding was used to support some of these initiatives.
 During the late 2010s, there was a noticeable uptick in the volume of freight traffic traversing the Lithuanian rail network, along with corresponding increases in revenue.

 Between 2018 and 2019, the company's Freight Transport, Passenger Transport and Railway Infrastructure Directorates were reorganized into separate companies, comprising LG CARGO, LG Keleiviams, and Lietuvos geležinkelių infrastruktura.
 The holding company LTG Group was also established, it remained a state owned enterprise; any excess profits not reinvested into the organisation is paid out to the Lithuanian government.
 A new group logo, mirroring the colours of the Lithuanian flag and symbolising movement, was also adopted at this time.
 During late 2020, the reorganisation was hailed for bolstering the competitiveness of Lithuania's railways and maintaining positive growth while also pursuing greater compliance with EU legislation.